 ABSTRACT

-Catastrophic disasters that unfold in urban environments can elevate disease risk by reconfiguring resident human and commensal communities, including rodents and associated rodent-borne pathogens.
-Post-disaster demography of urban rodent populations can be determined not only by the nature of the disaster but also by the decisions and actions taken during recovery and rebuilding.
+Catastrophic disasters that unfold in urban environments can elevate disease risk by reconfiguring resident human and commensal communities, including arthropod-vectors and rodents and associated zoonotic and vector-borne pathogens.
+Post-disaster demography of urban rodent populations are determined not only by the nature of the disaster but also by the decisions and actions taken during recovery and rebuilding.
 Our aim was to improve understanding of disease risk across the disaster cycle by evaluating the social-ecological conditions that have shaped commensal rat populations in post-Katrina New Orleans.
-Rats were trapped over six seasonal trapping periods between mid 2014 and early 2017 across 96 sites in 10 trapping areas that stratify flooding gradients and policy-driven mosaics of post-disaster abandonment.
-A total of 944 rats were captured over the course of 50,566 trap-nights.
-Two species were identified: Norway rats (Rattus norvegicus) and roof rats (Rattus rattus).
-Contrary to expectation, roof rats were far more abundant and more widely distributed across the city.
+Rats were trapped over six seasonal periods between mid-2014 and early 2017 across 96 sites in 10 trapping areas stratified by flooding gradients and policy-driven mosaics of post-disaster abandonment.
+A total of 943 rats were captured over the course of 50,566 trap-nights.
+Of the two species trapped, Norway rats (Rattus norvegicus) and roof/black rats (Rattus rattus), roof rats were far more abundant (67.0% of total).
+Rats were captured at all 10 study areas and at 80% of the individual trapping sites.
+Black rats were more widely distributed across the city.
 Overall rat occurrence and abundance were higher in areas with more vacant lots, particularly during winter.
-The abundance of roof rats and Norway rats abundance also was greater at flood affected sites.
+The abundance of roof rats and Norway rats was greater at flood affected sites.
 Clusters of elevated roof and Norway rat abundance were detected in the lower-income Upper and Lower 9th Ward neighborhoods, which sustained severe flood damage and extensive abandonment.
 Consistent with this, we found that the fitness of roof rats was higher in flooded areas and the fitness of Norway rats was higher in lower-income areas.
 These results illustrate that catastrophic disasters can leave indelible socioecological signatures in affected areas.
 Our findings also highlight how policy-driven differences in post-disaster resettlement and rebuilding can fortify legacies of sociocultural disparity by elevating rather than alleviating potential risks to human well-being.

 INTRODUCTION